⏱️ Estimated Reading Time: 2 min read

 proclaiming, and defending above all earthly riches.

-Check out Contending for the Word Q&A and our YouTube.
+Check out Contending for the Word Q&A for more and our YouTube for great content from our podcasts.